-The Georgian Group’s Architectural Awards, held annually for the last fifteen years, celebrate exemplary conservation and restoration projects in the UK.
-Traditionally taking place in November each year, they provide an opportunity to recognise those who have shown vision and commitment in restoring Georgian buildings and landscapes.
+The Georgian Group’s Architectural Awards, held annually since 2003, celebrate exemplary conservation and restoration projects in the UK.
+Traditionally taking place in autumn each year, they provide an opportunity to recognise those who have shown vision and commitment in restoring Georgian buildings and landscapes.

 Enter our next awards

-Schemes must be in the UK, Isle of Man or Channel Islands and must have reached practical completion by early summer 2019.
-For the purpose of the Awards, the term ‘Georgian’ embraces the period of classical ascendancy in Britain and is taken to mean 1660–1840.
+Schemes must be in the UK, Isle of Man or Channel Islands and must have reached practical completion by early summer of the year of entry.
+For the purpose of the Awards, the term ‘Georgian’ embraces the long eighteenth century from 1660 to 1840.

-The award categories are: Restoration of a Georgian Country House; Restoration of a Georgian Interior; Restoration of a Georgian Building in an Urban Setting; Reuse of a Georgian Building; Restoration of a Georgian Garden or Landscape; New Building in the Classical Tradition; New Building in a Georgian Context.
-However, in exceptional cases we are pleased to consider entries which fall outside of those categories.
+The award categories are: Restoration of a Georgian Country House; Restoration of a Georgian Interior; Restoration of a Georgian Building in an Urban Setting; Reuse of a Georgian Building; Restoration of a Georgian Garden or Landscape; New Building in the Spirit of the Georgian Era; New Building in a Georgian Context.
+However, we are pleased to consider entries which fall outside of those categories.